|

 by the President, Vice-President, Ministers and various other stakeholders,

 and was supported by the UNDP.
+III.Key

 Objectives: The fundamental objective of the National Economic Forum